 If the name you've chosen for your sole proprietorship in California includes your last name, you should check to see if you even need to have proof of your business name.
 You may also want to consider registering the name of your business as a trademark at the federal or state level.
 However, it is not required.

 File a Fictitious Business Name Statement

-The state of California requires that you file a Fictitious Business Name Statement in recorder's office in the county where your business will be located if the name you've chosen for your sole proprietorship in California is not the same as your legal name.
+The state of California requires that you file a Fictitious Business Name Statement in the recorder's office in the county where your business will be located and only if the name you've chosen for your sole proprietorship in California is not the same as your legal name.

 You may find a list of county websites on www.counties.org, which is the California State Association of Counties.
 Although business owners don't have to file their Fictitious Business Name Statement by the time they start doing business because there is a grace period.
 But they must file the form no more than 40 days after their business start date.